IhebKesraoui/cml-pipeline-dvc/README.md

     dvc push -r myremote2
 ```
-## Setting Up an Automated Pipeline
+## 2.Setting Up an Automated Pipeline

 To set up an automated pipeline, you need to add your data, push the data and code, and then push everything to your remote repository.
 Here's how you can do it:

 Add the Data to the Local Folder:

-Add your data folder (e.g., data) to DVC tracking:
+- Add your data folder (e.g., data) to DVC tracking:

 ```sh